 Who will own/be responsible for the Cathedral once it is rebuilt?

-The Cathedral will be handed back to CPT once the project is complete, to be occupied by the Dean, Chapter and Cathedral community.
+The Cathedral will be handed back to Church Property Trustees, which owns the Cathedral on behalf of the Christchurch Anglican Diocese, once the project is complete, and the Cathedral will once again be occupied by the Dean, Chapter and Cathedral community.

 Where do people worship while the Cathedral is closed?

 Services are being held at the Transitional Cathedral at 234 Hereford Street in Latimer Square.
 It is open daily from 9.00am and closes at 5.00pm or at the conclusion of the evening service.